-- 1 teaspoon rosemary orthyme leaves (optional)
+- Optional: 1 teaspoon rosemary (or thyme leaves)

-- 4 parsnips and/or carrots
+- 4 parsnips (and/or carrots)

 - 2 pounds other mixed root vegetables (potatoes, turnips, onions, rutabagas, celery root, and kohlrabi are good choices)

 In a small bowl, combine the salt and pepper.
 Peel and mince the garlic and add it to the bowl along with 1 tablespoon of the olive oil.
 Combine this into a paste.
 Mince the herbs, if you're using them, and work them into the paste, too.

 Use about 1 teaspoon of the olive oil to lightly coat the bottom of a roasting pan.
 Arrange the carrots and/or parsnips in a row in the center of the pan and place the lamb on top of them.

-- Let the roast sit, covered to keep it warm, for at least 15 minutes and up to 30 minutes before carving or cutting it.
+Let the roast sit, covered to keep it warm, for at least 15 minutes and up to 30 minutes before carving or cutting it.
 This resting time allows the roast to finish cooking, and for the juices to redistribute throughout the meat for a more tender, juicier roast.

-- Serve, cut into slices, with root vegetables alongside.
+Serve, cut into slices, with root vegetables alongside.